appvia/How-to-expose-a-Kubernetes-web-application-with-DNS-and-TLS/blog.md

 Apply complete!
 Resources: 27 added, 0 changed, 0 destroyed.
 ```

-Terraform will provide a [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file for you to use with kubectl, you can set that to be used for your terminal session:
+Terraform will helpfully provide a [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file for you to use with kubectl, you can set that to be used for your terminal session without effecting any other configuration you have setup.
+By default its named based on the cluster name, so in the case of our example it is `./kubeconfig_appvia-dns-tls-demo`

 ```bash
 export KUBECONFIG=${PWD}/kubeconfig_appvia-dns-tls-demo